christiankoning/AR_Car_Configurator/README.md

 ## Scripts

 Scripts in this project will be constantly updated.
-The ARDemo script provides for everything needed in the Demo version(except the light estimation/).
+The ARDemo script provides for everything needed in the Demo version(except the light estimation).
 All rims script provides all the rims that can be used.
 All models script provides all the car models that can be used.
 The UI script makes most of the user interfaces pop up when you click on an image in the toolbar.